GeppettoJS/backbone.geppetto/README.md

 You'll need to include the following projects for Geppetto to work:

 ### Backbone Marionette
-[Backbone Marionette](https://github.com/marionettejs/backbone.marionette) v1.0.0 beta 1 or higher is required for its event binding and [anti-zombie technology](http://lostechies.com/derickbailey/2011/09/15/zombies-run-managing-page-transitions-in-backbone-apps/), and recommended for its Composite View architecture, which works particularly well with Geppetto.
+[Backbone Marionette](https://github.com/marionettejs/backbone.marionette) v1.0.0 beta 5 or higher is required for its event binding and [anti-zombie technology](http://lostechies.com/derickbailey/2011/09/15/zombies-run-managing-page-transitions-in-backbone-apps/), and recommended for its Composite View architecture, which works particularly well with Geppetto.

-Geppetto has been tested with Marionette v1.0.0 beta 1.
+Geppetto has been tested with Marionette v1.0.0 beta 5.
 Lower versions are not likely to work.
 Higher versions will be tested as time permits.

-Geppetto requires the AMD version of Marionette, which can be downloaded from the Marionette project page.
-It is also recommended to use the AMD versions of Marionette's dependencies, [EventBinder](https://github.com/marionettejs/backbone.eventbinder) and [Wreqr](https://github.com/marionettejs/backbone.wreqr), which can be found on their respective project pages.
+Geppetto requires the Bundled/AMD version of Marionette, which can be downloaded from the [Marionette downloads page](http://marionettejs.com/#downloads).
+Go to the "Bundled Builds" section and then download the "RequireJS (AMD) Compatible" version.
+You can choose either the production (minified) or development (non-minified) version depending on your needs.

 ### RequireJS
 [RequireJS](http://requirejs.org/) is currently required, but will likely be demoted to "recommended" in an upcoming release.
 In a large multi-module application, RequireJS makes it much easier to manage dependencies.